goruck/smart-zoneminder/README.md

-***New - added support for a CNN-based person recognizer.***

 # smart-zoneminder
-smart-zoneminder enables fast object detection, face recognition and upload of [ZoneMinder](https://www.zoneminder.com/) alarm images to an S3 archive where they are made accessible by voice via Alexa.
+smart-zoneminder enables fast and accurate object detection, face recognition and upload of [ZoneMinder](https://www.zoneminder.com/) alarm images to an S3 archive where they are made accessible by voice via Alexa.

 The use of object detection remotely via [Rekognition](https://aws.amazon.com/rekognition) or locally via a [TensorFlow](https://www.tensorflow.org/)-based CNN dramatically reduces the number of false alarms and provides for robust scene and object detection.
 Face recognition via [ageitgey's](https://github.com/ageitgey/face_recognition) Python API to [dlib](http://dlib.net/) can be used to identify people detected in the alarm images, alternatively people can be recognized by another TensorFlow-based CNN.
 Alexa allows a user to ask to see an image or a video corresponding to an alarm and to get information on what caused the alarm and when it occurred.

+The local processing of the machine learning workloads employed by this project can be configured to run on GPU or TPU hardware.

 smart-zoneminder in its default configuration stores about three weeks of continuous video at the edge and one year of alarm images in the cloud.
 It costs as little as $8 per year per camera to operate.